Starting your own food blog is fun, challenging, and potentially very profitable.

 To start capturing emails, you should embed a signup form in your posts or sidebar.
 You can also create a pop up that asks people to sign up for your email list.

-To learn more about email marketing, check out Mailerlite’s knowledge base and listen to our podcast detailing 8 things we learned collecting 241,713 emails.
+To learn more about email marketing, check out our post on How to Build an Email List and listen to our podcast detailing 8 things we learned collecting 241,713 emails.

 10 Monetize Your Food Blog